Skip to main content

 And execute it by typing:

-The rover should drive forward and backward, then, turn in place in left and right directions.
+The rover should drive forwards and backwards, then, turn in place in left and right directions.

 warning